Cardless Checkout

 I led 8 rounds of testing with participants across New Zealand, Australia and the United Kingdom.
 User Testing revealed:

-All found it easy to turn on this feature on the settings page and easy to complete outstanding payments
+All participants found it easy to enable the features settings page and complete outstanding payments

-Many participants found the features original name “Card capture” confusing and unclear what it meant
+Many participants found the feature's original name "Card Capture" confusing — they couldn't tell what it did from the name alone

 Customers wanted to see more information on how to refund on a stored card